ENCCS/julia-for-hpda/content/linear-algebra.rst

 ----------------------------------

 We will now illustrate how PCA can be performed on the iris dataset.
+For illutrative purposes we will do this explicitly using linear algebra operations.
 First extract the first four columns (the features described above) as well as the labels separately:

 .. code-block:: julia